-- Daniel Lemire, The universality of iterated hashing over variable-length strings, to appear in Discrete Applied Mathematics.
+- Daniel Lemire, The universality of iterated hashing over variable-length strings, Discrete Applied Mathematics 160 (4-5), 2012.

 Update: I initially reported that Ruby was the only language to adopt random hashing.
 In fact, Perl adopted random hashing with version 5.8.1.
 In version 5.8.2, Perl adopted an hybrid that switches between a deterministic and a random hash function when needed.
 (Thanks to Mike Giroux for the pointer.)